 Every sheaf is a direct sum of a `vector bundle' which has a filtration with factors of the form $\cO(\vx)$, and a sheaf of finite length.
 The indecomposable sheaves of finite length are readily described: For each $\mu\in\PP^1\setminus\blam$ there is a unique simple sheaf $S_\mu$ `concentrated at $\mu$' and for $\lam_i\in\PP^1$ there are simple sheaves $S_{i,1},\ldots, S_{i,p_i}$ `concentrated at $\lam_i$' and the only non-trivial extension between them are

 As a consequence, for each simple sheaf $S$ and $l\in\NN$ there exists a unique indecomposable sheaf $S^{(l)}$ of length $l$ and socle $S$, and up to isomorphism all indecomposable sheaves of finite length are of this form.
-Resuming:
+Summarizing:

 \begin{proposition} The category $\coh_0\XX$ of sheaves of finite length is an exact abelian, uniserial subcategory of $\coh\XX$ which is stable under Auslander-Reiten translation.
 The components of the Auslander-Reiten quiver of $\coh_0\XX$ form a family of standard tubes $(\cT_\mu)_{\mu\in\PP^1}$ with rank $\rk\cT_\mu=p_\lam(\mu)$, see \cite{Ri84} for definitions. \end{proposition}